 Welcome!
 You've picked a fantastic time to be part of the Duquesne University community.
 The University has momentum-momentum that's creating numerous opportunities for you.
-You've chosen this place as your academic home just as we are opening our new College of Medicine, launching new engineering programs, using a transformational gift to strengthen offerings in the Thomas R. Kline School of Law, and attracting historic support from the community of alumni dedicated to your success.
+You've chosen this place as your academic home just as we welcome the first cohort of students to our new College of Medicine, launch new engineering programs, and use a transformational gift to strengthen offerings in our Thomas R. Kline School of Law.
+We're also completing a beautiful new residence hall on Forbes Avenue-and building upon the recent exciting victories of our A-10 championship men's basketball team.